asdasd-123/Python_Treeview_Builder/README.md

 ## TreeBuild:
 This library will build a TTK Treeview widget inside a supplied frame.

+Installation:
+Just copy the TreeBuild.py file into your project directory and add "Import TreeBuild" to the top of your file.

 Features:
 - Option to enable search boxes.
 - Easily toggle between column widths being supplied or calculated automatically based on heading title width